07 Jun 72%

 I must have looked just as stupid as I felt, but thankfully there was nobody around to see that.
 Eventually, I unfroze, produced a complex verbal construct made of several carefully chosen Russian expletives, and went forward to investigate, thinking it was an optical illusion of some kind, which may vanish when looked at from a different angle.

 Nope, there was nothing near the place where the drone’s remains had fallen.
 I came closer, feeling apprehensive.
 Something was deeply wrong here.
 I approached the crash site and looked at the debris.
 There was nothing out of the ordinary.
 I pulled out my phone and started taking pictures.
-I took two or three, stepping sideways to go around the debris zone, and suddenly bumped my foot on something, losing balance and hitting my head on what seemed to be a completely empty space.
+I took two or three, stepping sideways to go around the debris zone, and suddenly bumped my foot on something, losing balance and bumping my head on what seemed to be a completely empty space.
 I just stood and stared blankly, not believing my eyes and the pain still echoing around my skull.
 There were trees all around me, birds were singing, critters buzzing and a mosquito just got the first taste of my blood.
+The air smelled that special oxygen-rich forest mix of decaying organics and fresh growth that makes a city dweller feel slightly intoxicated.

 I think that only made it even weirder.